ElisaLegnani/elisalegnani.github.io/3dprint.md

 ---
 ## Direct3D

-I co-founded a startup that focuses on the development, manufacturing and sales of a **pellet extruder for 3D printing**.
+In 2018 I co-founded a startup that focuses on the development, manufacturing and sales of a **pellet extruder for 3D printing**.

-I showcased our product in various trade fairs in Europe.
-I built and maintained professional relationships with R&D groups of industrial companies and universities in the plastics and 3D printing sectors.
+Compared to the traditional filament printing method, Direct3D pellet extruder enables our customers to increase productivity, select among a wider range of materials and reduce printing costs.
 See our website [here](https://www.direct3d.it) for more info.
 We are also active on [LinkedIn](https://www.linkedin.com/company/direct3d-pellet-extrusion/).

+Our main customers are R&D groups of industrial companies and universities in the plastics and 3D printing sectors.
+I built and maintained professional relationships with them, both for sales and for assistance.
+I also showcased our product in various trade fairs in Europe.

+Direct3D has a record of growing sales and profit.
+As a committed scientific researcher I operate in a consultancy role during my studies.

 <p align="center">
   <img width=680 img src="/assets/img/direct3d.png"/>